" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Serve

-Spoon rice into bowls and ladle curry over the rice.
+Spoon rice into bowls and generously ladle curry over the rice.

 Garnish with extra basil leaves and lime wedges.